-17.85.410 Performance Path: Properties which are Highly Efficient or Have Demonstrated Increased Efficiency

-An Owner may establish satisfactory Energy and water efficiency by providing a Performance Verification Report to the Department in such a form as required by the Director of the Department that demonstrates the following:

-- A. The Property is new and has been occupied for less than five (5) years from its first due date, based on its Temporary Certificate of Occupancy or Certificate of Occupancy; or - B. The Property has achieved one (1) or more of the following Energy standards and one (1) or more of the following water standards for at least two (2) of the four (4) years preceding the Property's compliance due date in Part 5: - 1.
-Energy Standards [at least one (1) of the following]: - a.
-The Property has received an ENERGY STAR® Score of 75 or greater from the US EPA;
+17.85.410 Performance Path: Properties which are Highly Efficient or Have Demonstrated Increased Efficiency An Owner may establish satisfactory Energy and water efficiency by providing a Performance Verification Report to the Department in such a form as required by the Director of the Department that demonstrates the following: A. The Property is new and has been occupied for less than five (5) years from its first compliance due date, based on its Temporary Certificate of Occupancy or Certificate of Occupancy; or B. The Property has achieved one (1) or more of the Energy standards and one (1) or more of the water standards as set forth below for at least two (2) of the three (3) calendar years preceding the Property's compliance due date in Part 5: 1.
+Energy Standards: The Property has a current Leadership in Energy and Environmental Design (LEEDTM) Existing Buildings Operations and Maintenance v4 Certification; or a California licensed engineer or architect, or Qualified Auditor or Retro-Commissioning Professional certified at least at least one (1) of the following:

-- b.
-The Property has improved its ENERGY STAR® Score by fifteen(15) points or more relative to its performance during the baseline year; - c.
-A California licensed engineer or architect certifies that the Property has a weather normalized source Energy Use Intensity as calculated by the Benchmarking Tool that is twenty-five percent (25%) below the calculated mean for that property type; or - d.
-A California licensed engineer or architect certifies that the Property has reduced its weather normalized source Energy Use Intensity by at least fifteen percent (15%) relative to its performance during the baseline year. - 2.
-Water Standards [at least one (1) of the following]: - The building has received a US EPA Water Score of 75 from the US EPA; - b.
-The Property has improved its US EPA Water Score by fifteen (15) points or more relative to its performance during the baseline year; - c.
-A California licensed engineer or architect certifies that the Property has a Water Use Intensity as calculated by the Benchmarking Tool that is twenty-five percent (25%) below the locally calculated mean for that property type; or - d.
-A California licensed engineer or architect certifies that the Property has reduced its Water Use Intensity by at least fifteen percent (15%) relative to its performance during the baseline year.
+a.
+The Property has received an ENERGY STAR® Score of 75 or greater from the US EPA; or the Property has improved its ENERGY STAR® Score by fifteen points or more relative to its performance during the baseline year; or - c.
+The Property has a weather normalized source_site_Energy Use Intensity as calculated by the Benchmarking Tool that is twenty-five percent (25%) below the calculated mean for that property type; or - d.
+The Property has reduced its weather normalized source site Energy Use Intensity by at least fifteen percent (15%) relative to its performance during the baseline year. - Water Standards: A California licensed engineer or architect, or Qualified Auditor or Retro-Commissioning Professional certified at least one (1) of the following: - a.
+The building has received a US EPA Water Score of 75 from the US EPA; - The Property has improved its US EPA Water Score by fifteen (15) points or more relative to its performance during the baseline year; - The Property has a Water Use Intensity as calculated by the Benchmarking Tool that is twenty-five percent (25%) below the locally calculated mean for that property type; or - d.
+The Property has reduced its Water Use Intensity by at least fifteen percent (15%) relative to its performance during the baseline year.
 C. If a Property has achieved both Energy and water standards, the Owner is only required to submit a Performance Verification Report for that reporting year.
 If the Property only meets one (1) of the standards, the Owner shall submit a Performance Verification Report for the satisfactory standard and shall comply with this Chapter by completing one (1) of three (3) improvement pathway options for the unmet standard.